Porini-Education/SQL_Code_Tips-and-Examples/Tips/Tuning/CPUusedByDatabase.md

-# CPU used by databases using Query Plan data
+# CPU % and time used by databases using Query Plan data

 ```SQL
 WITH DB_CPU_Stats